orta/orta.github.com/_posts/2020-11-24-polarization.md

 A longer, deeper dive:

-1. ### Technology used to generate more opportunities for everyone
+1. #### Technology used to generate more opportunities for everyone

    Globally, we _need_ to add new jobs at the same rate (or more) as the birth rate globally.
 Older generations of technology replaced and augmented muscles, but the stuff we're making today replaces brains.
 A modern technology company can run on significantly less people, and have significantly more impact than one without the a tech focus.

    Not all jobs can be automated, but a lot are, and a lot more will be automated in the future.
 We built social safety nets, but in the UK and US at least, those are frayed and breaking.
-Today, not having a job isn't really an option for a fulfilling life and we're not making enough new jobs.
+Today, if you're not born obscenely rich, you need a job to lead a fulfilling life and we're not making enough new jobs.

    Just taking America into account, and _excluding 2020 as an "abberation"_ (lol), for the last decade [~4 million people are born per year](https://www.cdc.gov/nchs/fastats/births.htm) and there are